-Add to the list of President Grant’s already amazing legacy, easily being one of the best if not the best President in history, his legacy of environmentalism mixed with civil rights: deployment of Black mounted federal soldiers to protect nature (and invent mountain biking).
+Add to the list of Ulysses Grant’s already amazing legacy, easily being the best General and one of the best if not the best President in history, his environmentalism mixed with civil rights: deployment of Black mounted federal soldiers to protect nature (and invent mountain biking).

 The first U.S. rangers included Black Americans, known at the time as Buffalo Soldiers.
 The U.S. Army had assigned them protective duty in newly created “national parks” before a National Park Service existed.

 Approximately 500 Buffalo Soldiers were stationed throughout Yosemite, Sequoia, and General Grant parks to conserve wildlife from poachers, as well as build access routes.

 The mid-1890s — a period noted for the “Wheelmen” advocacy in creating roads — is when bicycles also were being explored as rugged all-terrain transportation even for the U.S. Army.

 Thus, as it was just pointed out to me by Bilal A. Salaam, in the earliest days of modern cycling a team of eight Black soldiers can be credited with inventing how to reliably ride American mountains (and hills and everything dirt including gravel and mud).

 Fort Missoula’s Buffalo Soldier Bicycle Corps in fact trained and tested eight men in a wild Yellowstone, then set out with twelve more men on a jaw-dropping 1,900-miles from Fort Missoula, Montana, to Saint Louis, Missouri.